bhavana-0620/Sales-Performanace-Analysis-PowerBi/README.md

 ### 🟢 Overall Performance

 * How are revenue and profit performing overall?
 * What is the profit margin?

 ### 🟢 Time Analysis

 * How is revenue trending over time?
 * Are there seasonal patterns or declines?
+* Are there any sharp drops or anomalies in specific periods?

 ### 🟢 Product Analysis

 * Which products generate the most revenue?
 * Which products are underperforming?
+* How do top and bottom products compare in contribution?

 ### 🟢 Channel Analysis

 * Which sales channel contributes the most?
 * How profitable are different channels?
+* Are there differences in monthly performance across channels?

 ### 🟢 Geographic Analysis

 * Which states or regions drive revenue?
 * Are there regional performance differences?

 ---